shakalee14/attendance-tracker/README.md

 # Decisions and Edge Cases

 The assessment instructions intentionally leave some details unspecified.
-The following decisions were made for this prototype.
+I made the following decisions for this prototype hoping it would make a better user experience and add some flexibility.

 ## Multiple dates in the Zoom CSV

 ### What I noticed

-The sample Zoom attendance data contained records from more than one date.
+The sample Zoom attendance data contained records from more than one date, for example August 19th and August 26 sessions.

 ### Decision

 Rather than assuming that the first date in the CSV is the correct session, the application asks the staff member to select the session date.
+This gives staff some flexibility but is also a feature that can easily be removed.
+This also assumes this application can be used for future dates.

 The application only processes Zoom records with a `Join Time` matching the selected date.

-### Why

-This gives staff control over which session is being processed and avoids making assumptions based on the order of records in the CSV.

 ---

-## Multiple Zoom records for the same Fellow
+## Multiple Zoom records for the same Fellow (data cleaning)

 ### What I noticed